GarrettJudd/FFIEC/Data Analytics/Azure Security and Compliance Blueprint - FFIEC Data Analytics Overview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all controls required by FFIEC.
-This matrix details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.
+The [Azure Security and Compliance Blueprint – FFIEC Customer Responsibility Matrix](https://aka.ms/) lists all objectives required by FFIEC.
+This matrix details whether the implementation of each objective is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint – FFIEC Data Analytics Implementation Matrix](https://aka.ms/) provides information on which FFIEC controls are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.
+The [Azure Security and Compliance Blueprint – FFIEC Data Analytics Implementation Matrix](https://aka.ms/) provides information on which FFIEC objectives are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered objective.

 ## Guidance and recommendations